 - Business and hospitality training for food entrepreneurs.

 - Ongoing job placement services and alumni support.

 - Our Student Housing program offers options for every budget and lifestyle, from dorms to apartments to home stays.

 Kale and quinoa cooks join the ICE community:

 - Natural Gourmet and ICE's communities have embodied thought leadership, integrity, innovation, excellence, respect, independent thinking and tradition for more than 40 years.

-- NGI’s industry-leading chef-instructors bring their expertise in nutrition and health to ICE's New York campus, continuing to teach concepts such as whole foods dynamics, living foods and nutrition.
+- NGI’s industry-leading chef-instructors bring their expertise in nutrition and health to ICE's New York and Los Angeles campuses, continuing to teach concepts such as whole foods dynamics, living foods and nutrition.

 - Students can pursue careers as health- or plant-forward restaurant chefs, personal chefs, nutritionists, cookbook authors, entrepreneurs or even vegetable managers with an education in health-supportive cooking.

 * Best culinary school 2016: The Daily Meal, The Best Schools and Edinformatics; 2015: IACP 2015.
 Digital course materials delivered via iPad currently at NYC campus.